pjvanswaaij/twente_animals/paper.md

 Animals are the coolest.
 Therfore this paper is going to document my favourites.

-#Favourite Animals
+#Favourite African Animals

-Giraffe, Rabbit, Parrot
+Giraffe

+# Favorite Australian Animals

+Koalas